About Hyperbaric Medicine

 The most common side effect that may occur is middle ear barotraumas.
 Clearing the ears during compression minimizes the risk of barotraumas to the ears and sinuses.
 Although rare, other side effects may include oxygen toxicity (poisoning), claustrophobia, temporary changes in sight, and accelerated maturation of cataracts.

-The following conditions and medications may not be compatible with hyperbaric treatments:
+The following conditions and medications may not be compatible with hyperbaric oxygen treatments:

 - Congenital spherocytosis – a genetic disorder of the red blood cell membrane characterized by anemia, jaundice (yellowing), and splenomegaly (enlargement of the spleen)

 - Disulfiram (Antabuse®) – an oral tablet used to treat chronic alcoholism